Anna Karina: Personal life

-While working together on Le Petit Soldat, as the crew were having a dinner party in Lausanne, Godard wrote a note and gave it to Karina, saying: “I love you, come and meet me at midnight in a café called Café de la Prez.”
+While working together on Le Petit Soldat, as the crew were having a dinner party in Lausanne, Godard wrote a note and gave it to Karina, saying: "I love you, come and meet me at midnight in a café called Café de la Prez."
 At the time Karina was in a relationship but she had already fallen in love with Godard so she ended her relationship with her then-boyfriend and went to meet Godard.
 They began a relationship and married in 1961.
 Eventually, Karina served as a cinematic muse to Godard, appearing in eight of his films, including Alphaville, Bande à part, and Pierrot le Fou, during their five-year marriage and after.
 Karina liked being the muse, stating in 2016: "How could I not be honoured?
 Maybe it's too much, it sounds so pompous.
-But of course I’m always very touched to hear people say that.
+But of course I'm always very touched to hear people say that.
 Because Jean-Luc gave me a gift to play all of those parts.
 It was like Pygmalion, you know?
 I was Eliza Doolittle and he was the teacher."
 The couple became, according to The Independent, "one of the most celebrated pairings of the 1960s."
 A writer for Filmmaker magazine called their work "arguably the most influential body of work in the history of cinema."
 Despite the critical success, their relationship behind the scenes was described as tumultuous; they fought on film sets, she fell ill several times, attempted suicide and was subsequently hospitalized in a mental health institution.
 Godard was often absent without explanation.
-He was also very jealous, questioned Karina's acting ability and told her: “How are you going to say these lines?
-They’re so terrible!
-It’s a comedy, you are never going to be able to do that.”
-One Godard film from this period which does not feature Karina, Contempt (1963), is said to be based on their difficult relationship.
+He was also very jealous, questioned Karina's acting ability and told her: "How are you going to say these lines?
+They're so terrible!
+It's a comedy, you are never going to be able to do that."

+One Godard film from this period which does not feature Karina, Contempt (1963) starring Brigitte Bardot wearing a black wig which resembles Karina's dark hair, is said to be based on their difficult relationship.
 The couple divorced in 1965.